llord1/llord1.github.io/_posts/2020-08-26-AssetsSLUlaw.md

 Column Titles: Speak, Write, Read, Understand

-Row Titles: English, Saint Lucian Kwéyòl (Antillean Creole/Patios), Haitian Creole, French, Spanish, Papiamento, Portuguese, Dutch, Hindi (or any other Indian subcontinental language not listed), Arabic (or any other Mediterranean language not listed), Russian, Japanese, Mandarin, Any form of sign language, Choose not to respond
+Row Titles: English, Saint Lucian Kwéyòl (Antillean Creole/Patios), Haitian Creole, French, Spanish, Papiamento, Portuguese, Dutch, Hindi (or any Indian subcontinental language not listed), Arabic (or any Mediterranean language not listed), Russian (or any Eurasian language not listed), Japanese, Mandarin, Any form of sign language.

 This question is one of the most crucial to this study.
 English is listed as it is indeed the main language spoken (a prestige language) in Saint Lucia.
 However, Saint Lucia is indeed a multilingual country, and therefore assumptions cannot be made as to one's full competencies of English; indeed one may have been hired based on being a native speaker of another language, or a variety of other scenarios.
 Yet, the form will only be presented in English, as a certain degree of English competency is required of professionals that practice in Saint Lucia (most legal documents are indeed written in English).